-The holidays are a joyful time to see family and friends but it is also a time where our normal routines are really off!
+The holidays are a joyful time to see family and friends but it is also a time when our normal routines are really off!
 We are traveling, visiting, eating, engaging in fun activities and seeing a lot of people we may not see very often.

 “Babies breastfeed to reconnect when they are overwhelmed.”

 It is very common for babies to nurse as soon as they get to a new place because they are in an unfamiliar environment, it is loud and scary!
 Be prepared for this possibility.
 Make others aware you may need to go to a quiet place shortly after arriving at your destination.
 If you have anxiety about this, call the host of the gathering and ask if there is a room that you can use while you are there.
 Let them know what your needs are before you arrive.
 People genuinely want to help more often than not, but many just don't know how, it is perfectly acceptable to make your needs known. . ⚞5⚟ things you can do to prevent clogged ducts and mastitis around the holidays:

 🍂Say NO. It's okay to say "no" to people holding your baby.
 It's okay to say "no" when other people offer to feed your baby.
 Often times when baby gets passed around they feed less frequently which can cause breast discomfort and possibly result in clogged ducts.
 Encourage family to pass baby back to you when baby gets fussy or cries.
 This is a great time to teach everyone those early signs of hunger!

 🍂It's okay to follow YOUR routine.
 Arrive when it is best for you, leave when your overwhelmed and work around baby's routine instead of forcing baby on to someone else's schedule.
 This may be a hard conversation to have with family and friends but really weigh the impact it will have on you and your baby.
 Setting boundaries can be hard but not impossible.
 Find an ally to speak with you at gatherings so you have someone else on your team.